gstarr/gstarr.github.io/README.md

 # projects
-projects and blogs list using jekyll
+projects and blogs list built using jekyll